kubesphere/helm-charts/src/main/gitlab/doc/charts/gitlab/sidekiq/index.md

 ## External Services

-This chart should be attached to the same Redis, PostgreSQL, and Gitaly instances as the Unicorn chart.
+This chart should be attached to the same Redis, PostgreSQL, and Gitaly instances as the Webservice chart.
 The values of external services will be populated into a `ConfigMap` that is shared across all Sidekiq pods.

 ### Redis